ubco-W2022T2-data301/project-group-group59/project_vision.md

 ## Describe your dataset
 This dataset contains the hourly averaged responses of 5 mental oxide sensors located in a polluted area within a city in Italy.
-The data was collected from March 2004 to February 2005
+The data was collected from March 2004 to February 2005.

 ## What is the source of your dataset?
-This data set was found on UCI Machine Learning Repository, first made publicly available in March of 2016
+This data set was found on UCI Machine Learning Repository, first made publicly available in March of 2016.
+Saverio De Vito (saverio.devito '@' enea.it), ENEA - National Agency for New Technologies, Energy and Sustainable Economic Development.

 ## Provide a link to your dataset